Zacks Research Has Optimistic Outlook of Cintas Q3 Earnings

-Cintas (NASDAQ:CTAS – Get Free Report) last posted its earnings results on Thursday, December 19th.
-The business services provider reported $1.09 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.01 by $0.08.
-Cintas had a return on equity of 39.56% and a net margin of 16.80%.
+Cintas (NASDAQ:CTAS – Get Free Report) last issued its quarterly earnings data on Thursday, December 19th.
+The business services provider reported $1.09 EPS for the quarter, topping the consensus estimate of $1.01 by $0.08.
+Cintas had a net margin of 17.23% and a return on equity of 40.62%.
 The firm had revenue of $2.56 billion for the quarter, compared to analyst estimates of $2.56 billion.
-During the same quarter in the prior year, the company earned $3.61 EPS.
-Cintas’s revenue was up 7.8% on a year-over-year basis.
+The business’s revenue for the quarter was up 7.8% compared to the same quarter last year.
+During the same period in the prior year, the business posted $3.61 EPS.

-The business also recently declared a quarterly dividend, which was paid on Friday, December 13th.
-Investors of record on Friday, November 15th were issued a $0.39 dividend.
-The ex-dividend date was Friday, November 15th.
-This represents a $1.56 annualized dividend and a yield of 0.82%.
-Cintas’s dividend payout ratio is currently 37.59%.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, March 14th.
+Stockholders of record on Friday, February 14th will be given a dividend of $0.39 per share.
+This represents a $1.56 dividend on an annualized basis and a dividend yield of 0.79%.
+The ex-dividend date is Friday, February 14th.
+Cintas’s payout ratio is 37.61%.

 Institutional Trading of Cintas

-Several large investors have recently added to or reduced their stakes in the stock.
-State Street Corp increased its holdings in Cintas by 299.3% in the 3rd quarter.
-State Street Corp now owns 14,555,558 shares of the business services provider’s stock valued at $2,996,697,000 after purchasing an additional 10,910,285 shares in the last quarter.
-FMR LLC increased its holdings in Cintas by 297.3% in the 3rd quarter.
-FMR LLC now owns 8,781,132 shares of the business services provider’s stock valued at $1,807,860,000 after purchasing an additional 6,571,128 shares in the last quarter.
-Geode Capital Management LLC increased its holdings in Cintas by 309.7% in the 3rd quarter.
-Geode Capital Management LLC now owns 8,248,271 shares of the business services provider’s stock valued at $1,693,654,000 after purchasing an additional 6,235,052 shares in the last quarter.
-Franklin Resources Inc. increased its holdings in Cintas by 264.7% in the 3rd quarter.
-Franklin Resources Inc. now owns 3,279,029 shares of the business services provider’s stock valued at $693,503,000 after purchasing an additional 2,379,932 shares in the last quarter.
-Finally, UBS AM a distinct business unit of UBS ASSET MANAGEMENT AMERICAS LLC increased its holdings in Cintas by 308.2% in the 3rd quarter.
-UBS AM a distinct business unit of UBS ASSET MANAGEMENT AMERICAS LLC now owns 2,522,921 shares of the business services provider’s stock valued at $519,419,000 after purchasing an additional 1,904,926 shares in the last quarter.
-63.46% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors have recently added to or reduced their stakes in CTAS.
+State Street Corp raised its position in shares of Cintas by 299.3% during the 3rd quarter.
+State Street Corp now owns 14,555,558 shares of the business services provider’s stock valued at $2,996,697,000 after acquiring an additional 10,910,285 shares in the last quarter.
+FMR LLC increased its position in Cintas by 297.3% in the 3rd quarter.
+FMR LLC now owns 8,781,132 shares of the business services provider’s stock valued at $1,807,860,000 after acquiring an additional 6,571,128 shares during the period.
+Geode Capital Management LLC lifted its stake in shares of Cintas by 309.7% in the 3rd quarter.
+Geode Capital Management LLC now owns 8,248,271 shares of the business services provider’s stock worth $1,693,654,000 after acquiring an additional 6,235,052 shares during the period.
+Franklin Resources Inc. lifted its holdings in shares of Cintas by 264.7% in the third quarter.
+Franklin Resources Inc. now owns 3,279,029 shares of the business services provider’s stock valued at $693,503,000 after buying an additional 2,379,932 shares during the period.
+Finally, UBS AM a distinct business unit of UBS ASSET MANAGEMENT AMERICAS LLC boosted its stake in Cintas by 308.2% during the third quarter.
+UBS AM a distinct business unit of UBS ASSET MANAGEMENT AMERICAS LLC now owns 2,522,921 shares of the business services provider’s stock valued at $519,419,000 after buying an additional 1,904,926 shares in the last quarter.
+63.46% of the stock is owned by institutional investors and hedge funds.

 About Cintas